There is a subtle but important difference between naming something and explaining something.

-On returning to my old iOS team after a brief stint working on our services team, I wanted to implement what I had learned there and improve the stability of our Calabash scenarios.
-I wanted to shift away from our dependance on test data stored in config files and databases and create test data at the same time as executing our Calabash scenarios.
+On returning to my old iOS team after a brief stint working on our services team, I wanted to implement what I had learned there and improved the stability of our Calabash scenarios.
+I wanted to shift away from our dependence on test data stored in config files and databases and create test data at the same time as executing our Calabash scenarios.

 I’m lucky in my current role to the independence to test how I see fit.
 I don’t have somebody forcing me to use a tool that doesn’t work for me.
 After weeks of plaguing my boss to pay for a JIRA Capture licence, I eventually got my way!!
 I have used JIRA Capture Test Sessions briefly at a previous company and found it to be a simple but very effective tool for capturing testing notes.

 The project I’m working on has an end of August deadline and over the last few weeks I’ve noticed the term MVP being thrown around with increasing frequency.
 Back at the start of the project, a developer dropped the ‘M’ bomb in a meeting.
 Before he could finish pronouncing the letter ‘P’, one of the project stakeholders very politely but forcefully interrupted the dev to remind everyone that “we are not building an MVP!”.
 Continue reading

 Michael Bolton first highlighted the difference between testing and checking.
 The output of checks are binary results (true/false, on/off, black/white).
 Checks can be executed by humans or automatically by machines.
 The output of tests are questions, facts and information.
 Tests can only be executed by humans.
 Unfortunately, a lot of people continue to use these words interchangeably which can lead to confusion and mistakes.
 To become better testers, I believe we need to start with the basics; our vocabulary.
 Continue reading